 One of the most recent of these studies was directed by Miles Kimball (2015a) and published in Technical Communication in May 2015.
 Kimball (2015a) and his team aimed to discover “what technical communication is today, how it works, and who does it, from the perspective of the people who manage technical communication practitioners in successful, highly prominent companies” (89).
 The study explored numerous aspects of professional communicators’ strengths and weaknesses; of particular interest to this project was “What kinds of education and training do these companies value in their technical communicators,1both in terms of qualification for hiring and in terms of continuing professional development?”
 (Kimball 2015a, 90).
 The respondents noted a number of strengths, including the ability to communicate complex topics to a variety of audiences, especially in writing (Kimball, 2015b, 138).
 There were a number of weaknesses apparent from the survey results as well.
 Several of the participants “valued relatively traditional education credentials and skills, while at the same time holding basic writing skills are no longer sufficient for success in the profession” (90).
 The participants identified a number of specific problems with the way professional communicators are trained, but three issues emerged as themes:

 Gibson, Jocelin A., "Reimagining the Rhetorical Canons for Professional Communication Pedagogy" (2015).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 725.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .